 So you’ve found your new home – congratulations!
 However, if you thought that searching for a new place was the hard part, you have another thing coming.
 Moving is possibly one of the most stressful things to do, even if you’re really enthusiastic about it.
 It requires a lot of hard work and there are just too many things to think about.
 Still, if you organize things well, you can spare yourself from unnecessary anxiety.
-So, here are the most important do’s and don’ts for moving.
+Whether you’re moving across the country to an expensive city like Chicago or an affordable city near your current home, here are the most important do’s and don’ts for moving.

 1. Deal with the paperwork